 What is confusing for many entry-level fat bikers is that the rims/wheel widths are usually measured in millimeters, while the tires are almost always marketed in terms of inches of width.
 An 80mm rim is pretty standard for stock fat bikes these days.

 If there is a “standard” fit tire width, we’d say it is in the 3-to-4-inch range.
 The equates to roughly 80-100mm tire, as you might often see them referred to.
+This also goes for ebikes that call for fat tires, too.

 What is the widest fat tire width?
 We see a couple models that are just over 5″, a width that usually is advertised as a specialty snow tire.